 Instead, he gets me a room.

 All I remember is walking up to the room, seeing the bed, and passing out face first.
 I just wanted to sleep.
 When I wake up the next morning, I'm wearing my T-shirt, my bra, my skirt, and my white sneakers.
 But my underwear is off.

 And he's beside me, completely naked.

 I'll never know what happened in that hotel room, but I do know I couldn't have given consent.
-After he texted me that he "had a great time," I begged him to tell me what really happened because the last thing I remember was falling asleep.
+After, he texted me that he "had a great time," and I begged him to tell me what really happened because the last thing I remember was falling asleep.

 Suddenly, he had amnesia.

-I had one of my best friend's go and get me a morning after pill.
-Which makes you sick for 24 hours.
+I had one of my best friend's go and get me a morning after pill, which makes you sick for 24 hours.
 I spent the entire next day at Alcoholics Anonymous meetings, blaming myself for my behavior that got me into this situation.
-And spent the next week at my friend's house rehashing what I could have done differently, trying to understand how it unraveled like it did.
+And I spent the next week at my friend's house rehashing what I could have done differently, trying to understand how it unraveled like it did.